 At Bereco we are continually pushing both our business and the products we make to the leading edge in being more sustainable.
-We have identified 6 core areas key to our business based around the guiding principles of sustainability that we aim to deliver improvement in by 2020.
+We have identified 6 core areas key to our business based around the guiding principles of sustainability that we aim to deliver ongoing improvement in.

-We aim to use only 100% renewable electricity and carbon neutral gas to power our offices in the UK by 2020.
+We commit to continue to use only 100% renewable electricity and carbon neutral gas to power our offices in the UK by 2020.

 We are constantly seeking to improve the energy saving potential of our timber windows and doors over and above the requirements of the building regulations in the UK.